Lower Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
+Flow is lower than usual for this time of year.
 Water temperature is a refreshing 67 degrees F, good for a quick swim.
-Expect crystal clear visibility and excellent dissolved oxygen levels.
-PH is alkaline at 8.7 and mineral content is moderate.
+Expect crystal clear visibility and adequate dissolved oxygen levels.
+PH is normal at 8.5 and mineral content is moderate.

 Water Quality